 Do what you do best!

 You have probably heard it many times before.
-“Do what you do best” and “Work to become even better at what you are good at, instead of being mediocre at what you’re bad at”.
+“Do what you do best” and “Focus to become even better at what you are good at, instead of being mediocre at what you’re not so good at.”
 Though this might sound like an echo in your life – it’s true.
 You should use your talents as often – and as much – as possible.

 Leverage your talents

 Your talents are, along with your needs, your main motivation factors.
 Your personal talents are the reason why you find one task interesting, while another seems boring and uninteresting.
 The interesting task matches your talents.

 Conversely, the less interesting tasks cannot completely be avoided, but if you are aware of your talents, you can focus on them and use them actively, even in situations you might find routine and boring.
 For this to be possible, curiosity is key.
 You have to challenge yourself, be creative, and find ways to bring your talents into play.